ROT13: Description

 For example, in the following joke, the punchline has been obscured by ROT13:

 Why did the chicken cross the road?

 Gb trg gb gur bgure fvqr!

 Transforming the entire text via ROT13 form, the answer to the joke is revealed:

 Jul qvq gur puvpxra pebff gur ebnq?

 To get to the other side!

 A second application of ROT13 would restore the original.

 Usage

-ROT13 is not intended to be used in modern times.
-At the time of conception in an era of Ancient Roman technology, the encryption scheme was not represented by a mathematical structure.
-The key to decrypt a message requires no more knowledge than the fact that ROT13 is in use.
-Even if secrecy does not fail, any alien party or individual, capable of intercepting the message, could break the code by spending enough time on decoding the text through frequency analysis or finding other patterns.
+ROT13 is not intended to be used where secrecy is of any concern—the use of a constant shift means that the encryption effectively has no key, and decryption requires no more knowledge than the fact that ROT13 is in use.
+Even without this knowledge, the algorithm is easily broken through frequency analysis.